TaleSpire-Modding/AssetToolTipPlugin/README.md

 This plugin allows you to view the name of an asset as you hover over it.

 ## Install
-Currently you need to either follow the build guide down below or use the R2ModMan.
+Currently you need to use R2ModMan.
+To use in your project, `dotnet add package TaleSpire.AssetToolTip`

 ## Usage
 By hovering over an asset's image in an asset browser, a tooltip will provide the asset's current name.